jitusharma7/Google-stock-price-trend-prediction-using-LSTM/README.md

 ## Result
-1. The accuracy of model  is 96.82%.
-The accuaracy of model should be next to 100% in medical domain problems .

-## Business_Recommendation
 * LSTM  is the  prefer  for predict trend of any comapny stock price.
 * Analyzed the trend of predcited and actual stock price prediction.
  <img src="/visualize%20comparison.PNG" width="300">